Jobijollof/LAMP-STACK-IMPLEMENTATION/README.md

 `sudo apt install mysql-server`

-2. Sudo into the server with the next command
+2. connect to mysql with the next command

  `sudo mysql`